learning-zone/javascript-basics/README.md

 Variable shadowing occurs when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope.
 This outer variable is said to be shadowed.

-If there's a variable in the global scope, and you'd like to create a variable with the same name in a function.
+If there is a variable in the global scope, and you'd like to create a variable with the same name in a function.
 The variable in the inner scope will temporarily shadow the variable in the outer scope.

 ```javascript
 var val = 10;